-LogistiCare provides coordination and reimbursement for Medicaid-certified ambulance providers for non-emergency transportation of a member if the member suffers from an illness or injury that prevents him or her from traveling safely by any other means.
-Stretcher/non-emergency ambulance providers who have contracted with LogistiCare should submit claims to LogistiCare for these transportation services.
+LogistiCare provides coordination and reimbursement for Medicaid-certified ambulance providers for NEMT.
+Ambulance providers who provide NEMT must be contracted with LogistiCare and must submit claims directly to LogistiCare in order to receive reimbursement for these transportation services.

-LogistiCare also reimburses claims for limited medical services provided during a stretcher/non-emergency ambulance trip.
-Providers should continue to submit claims to ForwardHealth for most medical services provided during a stretcher/non-emergency ambulance trip.
-Refer to a complete list of basic life support and advanced life support procedure codes that should be submitted to ForwardHealth in all circumstances (whether transporting under emergency or non-emergency cases).
+LogistiCare also reimburses claims for limited medical services provided during a non-emergency ambulance trip.
+Providers should continue to submit claims to ForwardHealth for most medical services provided during a non-emergency ambulance trip.
+Refer to a complete list of ALS and BLS procedure codes that should be submitted to ForwardHealth in all circumstances (whether transporting under emergency or non-emergency cases).

-LogistiCare, the Non-emergency Medical Tranportation Management System Contractor
+LogistiCare, the Non-emergency Medical Transportation Management System Contractor

 The DHS (Department of Health Services) has contracted with LogistiCare (LogistiCare Solutions, LLC) to provide NEMT (non-emergency medical transportation) management services for Medicaid and BadgerCare Plus members.
-Non-emergency medical transportation is defined as transportation provided by a SMV (specialized medical vehicle) or common carrier to a covered service.
+NEMT includes transportation provided by ambulance, SMV (specialized medical vehicle), or common carrier to a covered service.